Yashb0299/NLP_CS6120_Final_Group_Project/README.md

  * Model Evaluation Metrics: Loss, accuracy, and detailed classification reports (using scikit-learn’s classification_report) for both the VADER-based and BART-based models.
  * Cross-Validation Results: Mean validation accuracy for both models.

-# Enron Email Sentiment & Emotion Analysis
+# Enron Email Sentiment & Emotion Analysis:

 This project performs sentiment and emotion analysis on the Enron email dataset using: